tombye/trexit/_posts/2017-11-15-olive-groves.markdown

 ## And that's not all...

-It turns out olive farming is quite a varied activity.
+It turns out people do olive farming in lots of different ways.
 If you're interested, why not read these articles we found on the subject:

 - [Wikipedia page about olives](https://en.m.wikipedia.org/wiki/Olive)
 - [a collection of articles on olive cultivation by an olive farmer](http://www.mediterraneangardensociety.org/olives.html)